electric-sql/electric/website/blog/posts/2024-07-17-electric-next.md

 import Tweet from 'vue-tweet'
 </script>

-[Electric Next](https://github.com/electric-sql/archived-electric-next) is an experimental new approach to building the ElectricSQL sync engine.

-One that's informed by the lessons learned building the [previous system](https://legacy.electric-sql.com) and inspired by new insight from [Kyle&nbsp;Mathews](https://electric-sql.com/about/team#kyle).
+Electric Next is a new approach that we've adopted to building ElectricSQL.
+It's informed by the lessons learned building the [previous system](https://legacy.electric-sql.com) and inspired by new insight from [Kyle&nbsp;Mathews](https://electric-sql.com/about/team#kyle) joining the team.

 What started as tinkering is now the way forward for Electric.
 So, what's changed and what does it mean for you?

 ## What is Electric Next?

-Electric Next is a clean rebuild of the Electric sync engine.
+Electric Next was a clean rebuild of the Electric sync engine that now forms the basis of ElectricSQL moving forwards.

-We created a new repo and started by porting the absolute minimum code necessary from the ]previous repo](https://github.com/electric-sql/electric-old).
-Once we we confident that Electric next was the way forward, we froze the old system and moved Electric Next into our main repo at [https://github.com/electric-sql/electric](https://github.com/electric-sql/electric).
-So Electric Next is now the main Electric system and will be moving forward.
+We created a new repo and started by porting the absolute minimum code necessary from the [previous repo](https://github.com/electric-sql/electric-old).
+Once we were confident that Electric Next was the way forward, we froze the old system and moved the new code into our main repo at [https://github.com/electric-sql/electric](https://github.com/electric-sql/electric).

-It provides an [HTTP API](/docs/api/http) for syncing [Shapes](/docs/guides/shapes) of data from Postgres.
+The new approach provides an [HTTP API](/docs/api/http) for syncing [Shapes](/docs/guides/shapes) of data from Postgres.
 This can be used directly or via [client libraries](/docs/api/clients/typescript) and [integrations](/docs/api/integrations/react).
 It's also simple to write your own client in any language.

 ## Why build a new system?